Managing accommodation bonds and charges for residential aged care

 Accommodation bonds and charges are payable by some residents who entered care before 1 July 2014.

-For residents who entered care after 1 July 2014, learn how to manage accommodation contributions and payments.
+For residents who entered care after 1 July 2014, learn how to manage accommodation payments and contributions.

 Based on an assessment of a resident’s assets when they first entered care, they: